BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 smell, taste, touch, or think, you cannot fall back into the assumption of the wrong order, because the right order has been thoroughly understood, such that the perversion can’t take place any more.
-And that’s when you know you’re free from *kamabhava*, from sensual craving and sensual being.
+And that’s when you know you’re free from
+<span lang="pi">*kamabhava*</span>, from sensual craving and sensual
+being.
 The pleasure of the external kind was not the sensuality, it was because of the perversion of the order that the sensuality was there.

-That’s exactly what that sutta (AN 7.51) describes - through not being developed in regard to what comes first - for a man it’s the masculine framework of the body and the senses; for a woman, it’s the feminine framework of the body and the senses - you start spilling outside, assuming outside, becoming even more dependent on the outside.
+That’s exactly what that sutta (<cite>AN 7.51</cite>) describes -
+through not being developed in regard to what comes first - for a man it’s the masculine framework of the body and the senses; for a woman, it’s the feminine framework of the body and the senses - you start spilling outside, assuming outside, becoming even more dependent on the outside.

 **Q:** “Not being developed” means…?